Durai Murugan

 Durai Murugan was first elected to the Tamil Nadu legislative assembly in 1971 and has been elected ten times since.
 He was elected from the Katpadi constituency in 2006.
 After the 2006 assembly elections, Durai Murugan was appointed Minister for Public Works in the Government of Tamil Nadu.

 He was divested of the Public Works Department portfolio on 13 July 2009.

 He was re-elected from the Katpadi constituency in the elections of 2016.

 He currently resides in Kotturpuram, Chennai.
+He was born in 1938 in Gudiyatham, North Arcot, Madras Presidency (now Vellore District, Tamil Nadu) to Duraisamy and Thavasi Ammal.
+He belongs to the Vanniyar community, a numerically-large caste found throughout Northern Tamil Nadu.
+He is married to Santhakumari and has one son, Kathir Anand, who has served as the MP from Vellore since 2019.